Heavy lake-effect snow continues across lower Great Lakes

 Another round of heavy lake-effect snow is forecast for the Great Lakes through mid-day Friday.
 An additional 30 inches or more could fall in some locations, on top of the impressive amounts that have fallen already.
 This will result in very difficult or nearly impossible travel at times in the heaviest snow bands.
 The snow should taper off during the morning on Friday.
 Read More...

 This Afternoon Showers.
 High near 13.
 Calm wind.
 Chance of precipitation is 80%.
 New precipitation amounts between 2.5 and 5 mm possible.

-Tonight A chance of rain, mainly after 11pm.
-Cloudy, with a low around 11.
-South wind 14 to 23 km/h, with gusts as high as 34 km/h.
-Chance of precipitation is 50%.
-New rainfall amounts between 1 and 2.5 mm possible.
+Tonight Showers, mainly before 10pm.
+Low around 7.
+North northeast wind 3 to 8 km/h.
+Chance of precipitation is 80%.
+New precipitation amounts between 1 and 2.5 mm possible.

 Friday A 10 percent chance of rain after 4pm.
 Mostly cloudy, with a high near 13.
 North northeast wind 5 to 8 km/h becoming west in the afternoon.

 Friday Night Rain, mainly after 10pm.
 Low around 10.
 Calm wind becoming south southeast 5 to 8 km/h in the evening.
 Chance of precipitation is 80%.
 New precipitation amounts between 5 and 7.5 mm possible.